 Care should be taken with the following medications:

 - Vitamin-A (retinoic acid): side effects are cumulative and could be severe.
 Beta-carotene (provitamin-A) is permitted.

 - Tetracyclines (including doxycycline, minocycline): these could increase the risk of headaches and blurred vision due to raised intracranial pressure.

 What are the side effects and risks of isotretinoin?

-The side effects of isotretinoin are dose dependent; at 1 mg/kg/day, nearly all patients will have some side effects, whereas at 0.1 mg/kg/day, most patients will not.
-The range and severity of the side effects also depends on personal factors and the disease being treated.
+The side effects of isotretinoin are dose dependent; at 1 mg/kg/day, nearly all patients will have some side effects, whereas, at 0.1 mg/kg/day, most patients will not.
+The range and severity of the side effects also depend on personal factors and the disease being treated.

 Patients with significant liver or kidney disease, high blood fats, diabetes and depression may be advised not to take isotretinoin or to be on a lower dose than usual and to have regular follow-up visits.

 Most of the side effects due to isotretinoin are cutaneous or mucocutaneous and relate to the mode of action of the drug.
 When side effects are troublesome, isotretinoin may need to be withheld or the dose reduced.
 The most common side effects are listed here:

 - Acne flare-up (particularly if starting dose is > 0.5 mg/kg/day)

 - Dry lips, cheilitis (sore, cracked or scaly lips) (100% of patients on 1 mg/kg/day)